Recursive projection-aggregation decoding of Reed-Muller codes: Simulation results

 In Fig.~\ref{fig:jet}, we compare the RPA algorithm with the algorithms in \cite{Sidel92,Loidreau04,Sakkour05} for decoding Reed-Muller codes over AWGN and BSC channels.
 Note that there are two parameters $s$ and $h$ in the Sidelnikov-Pershakov algorithm, where $s$ is the list size of decoding each projected codeword, and $h$ is the number of iterations when decoding the projected codewords.
 In our simulations, we set $s=4$ and $h=3$ since larger values of $s$ and $h$ will not further improve the performance.
-We also point out that the simulations results in \cite{Sakkour05} are provably wrong, and we give a detailed analysis in Appendix~\ref{ap:fu}.

 Next we compare the RPA algorithm with Dumer's recursive list decoding algorithm \cite{Dumer04,Dumer06,Dumer06a}.
 Dumer's list decoding algorithm provides a tradeoff between the decoding error probability and the decoding time.
 More precisely, if we set the list size to be large enough (e.g., exponential in $n$), then we can achieve the same performance as the maximal likelihood decoder, but we will also need exponential running time.
 If we choose small list size, then the algorithm runs fast but the decoding error will deteriorate.